T5impact/CMS-Implementation/README.md

 # CMS-Octree-Implementation
 A CMS mesh generator implementation in parallel on the GPU with integration to an Octree allowing varying levels-of-detail (LODs)
+Octree creation happens in parallel on the GPU and is stored in a 3D texture on the GPU for access in mesh generation

 (Still in development)